JanoCodes/JanoTicketing/CODE_OF_CONDUCT.md

 ## Reporting Issues

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [conduct@janoticketing.co.uk][email].
-In order to allow for the most effective response, please consider including:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [conduct@janoticketing.co.uk](mailto:conduct@janoticketing.co.uk).
+In order to allow for the most effective response, please consider including the following:

 *  Your contact information.
 *  Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include their details as well.